chirapara/docs/source/pages.rst

 To change the images, or adjust the image style, click on the **edit** icon to bring up options.
 Click the bottom arrows to change options for each image.

-Inserting Video, Audio or Other File Type
+Inserting video, audio or other file type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To insert a video: